WizardOfOgz/atom-handler/README.md

 A handler to open atm:// URLs in Atom editor on OSX.

+Atom Handler registers itself to handler links with the `atm://` protocol, similar to the protocol TextMate handles (txmt://) or the which can be used for Sublime Text (subl:// or sublime://).
+The protocol can then be used to open files in your Atom editor.
+Read on to learn how to use Atom Handler.

+Note: We would have liked to have used `atom://` as a protocol, but that is already taken and used for other purposes by Atom itself.

 ## Prerequisites

 - Install Atom Shell Commands.
 Within Atom select from the menu: `Atom > Install Shell Commands`